Books

 My review

-I would recommend this as a read aloud with your kids.
+I would recommend this as a read-aloud with your kids.
 There are a lot of big topics in here that kids are likely going to have questions about and will need a parent's immediate and heartfelt answers.
 And it's pretty scary - the idea of losing your home and a sick parent.
-Common Sense Media has a few talking point questions you might want to bring up with your kids.
-This is not a light and fluffy read but I recommend it nonetheless.
-This is exactly the sort of story that helps develop empathy for others and we need more empathy in the world - now and always.
+Common Sense Media has a few talking point questions you might want to discuss with your kids.
+This is not a light and fluffy read, but I recommend it.
+This is exactly the story that helps develop empathy for others, and we need more empathy in the world - now and always.

 Miss R's review

 It was a pretty cool book.
-I like that it's kind of sad and touching but at the end, it's the not happiest but it's pretty nice.
+I like that it's kind of sad and touching.
+In the end, it's not the happiest, but it's pretty nice.
 I don't want to spoil it.

 Crenshaw is a cat.
-I liked to imagine him as a purple cat but he was supposed to be black and white.
+I liked to imagine him as a purple cat, but he was supposed to be black and white.
 He tries to help Jackson be safe.
-He doesn't really get too come and help Jackson that much.
-It's only when an imaginary friend's real friend needs help that they can come help them.
+He doesn't really get to come and help Jackson that much.
+It's only when an imaginary friend's real friend needs help that they can come to help them.
 I think it was a really cute book.
-I loved Crenshaw the cat.
+I loved Crenshaw.

-I think it would be good for kids who don't mind a little bit of sadness in their books.
+It would be good for kids who don't mind a bit of sadness in their books.
 It might be too much for kids who are super sensitive to sad stuff.

 Thursday, March 9, 2017

-In terms of world building, Rebecca has done it beautifully in Shards of History.
-She eschews the traditional Medieval Europe angle of most fantasy novels for a decidedly American Indian one.
-Malia is a strong heroine who must make extremely dangerous choices, that fly in the face of generations of history, in order to save her people.
+Regarding world-building, Rebecca has done it beautifully in Shards of History.
+She eschews most fantasy novels' traditional Medieval Europe angle for a decidedly American Indian one.
+Malia is a strong heroine who must make perilous choices that fly in the face of generations of history to save her people.
 In Malia's world, gender roles are somewhat reversed.
-I say “somewhat” because the men are still the hunters and warriors, but the women are the leaders and the men must show them full respect and deference.
-Malia's mother is the clan mother and Malia is training to take her place.
+I say “somewhat” because the men are still the hunters and warriors, but the women are the leaders, and the men must show them full respect and deference.
+Malia's mother is the Clan Mother, and Malia is training to take her place.

-In order to save her people, Malia must overcome countless obstacles, the biggest being her own people’s prejudice and fear of the very creatures who are protecting them from grave danger.
-The Taakwa are so fearful of the Jegudun that anyone caught sympathizing with the winged creatures is exiled out of the villages.
-The twist on why the Taakwa fear the Jeguden is brilliant and creates an incredible nuanced layer to the story that Rebecca weaves magnificently.
-Malia must navigate generations of fear, a deranged husband, forest fires, potential exile and her own sometimes faltering self confidence to save her people.
-In the end, she trusts her instinct and her heart and neither leads her astray.
+To save her people, Malia must overcome countless obstacles, the biggest being her own people’s prejudice and fear of the creatures protecting them from grave danger.
+The Taakwa are so fearful of the Jegudun that anyone caught sympathizing with the winged creatures is exiled from the villages.
+The twist on why the Taakwa fear the Jeguden is brilliant and creates an incredibly nuanced layer to the story that Rebecca weaves magnificently.
+Malia must navigate generations of fear, a deranged husband, forest fires, potential exile, and her own sometimes faltering self-confidence to save her people.
+Ultimately, she trusts her instinct and heart, and neither leads her astray.

-One interesting facet to the novel is that we hear not only Malia’s perspective, but also Kushtrim’s, the leader of the Maddions (those are the bad guys), as well has Rasmus’s, an exile who aids Malia.
+One interesting facet of the novel is that we hear not only Malia’s perspective but also Kushtrim’s, the leader of the Maddions (those are the bad guys), and Rasmus’s, an exile who aids Malia.
 Kushtrim almost becomes a sympathetic character.
 We rarely get to see both points of view in a struggle of opposing sides like this.
-When we do, the tactic is often used to paint the bad guy as even worse than we could learn just from the hero or heroine’s perspective, but Kushtrim’s troubles are painted with an empathetic brush.
-While I won’t say you’ll wind up rooting for him, you definitely will find sympathy in your heart for his plight.
+When we do, the tactic often paints the bad guy as even worse than we could learn from the hero or heroine’s perspective.
+Still, Kushtrim’s troubles are painted with an empathetic brush.
+While I won’t say you’ll root for him, you definitely will find sympathy in your heart for his plight.

 Wednesday, March 8, 2017